jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 Any time we want to setup a test driven development environment we can call the program instead of repeating and remembering each step

-* open a new file in your Interactive Development Environment (IDE), type the following then save the file with a name that describes what it does so you remember later, e.g. ``setupPythonTdd.sh``
+* open a new file in your Interactive Development Environment (IDE) then type the following

   .. code-block:: shell
    :linenos: